bysnupy/memos/Linux/Test__CommitLimitandSwap.md

-## CommitLimit is how to affect the Swap occurrence
+## How CommitLimit affect the Swap occurrence is not so much?

 ### Test patterns